 In keeping with Rodel’s last wish to help those people living with AIDS (PLWA) and their families, and those who died alone and forsaken by families and relatives due to stigma attached to these illness, Rodel Naval AIDS Care Outreach (RoNACO) was established.
 Since that ministry began, some of the PLWA accepted the Lord Jesus because of the sacrficial love and care our volunteers demonstrated.

-Later on the name was changed to Rodel Naval Care Outreach (RoNaCO – note: upper case “A” is changed to lower case so the ministry could be expanded to include poverty-stricken families living in the slums.).
+Later on the name was changed to Rodel Naval Care Outreach (RoNaCO – note: AIDS is deleted so the ministry could be expanded to include poverty-stricken families living in the slums.).
 We named this outreach after my late brother not to immortalize his name but we believe that Rodel’s life is a good testimony of God’s love and mercy.